An enema pushes fluid into the rectum to clear out stool or waste matter with it when it exits the lower bowel.

 - Ask your child to remain in the same position until the urge to have a bowel movement is strong (usually within two to five minutes).

 After the Enema

 Have your child sit on the toilet or potty chair to let go of the solution.
-Check what type of bowel movement he had (hard, formed or runny) and the amount of solution that comes out.
+Check what type of bowel movement they had (hard, formed or runny) and the amount of solution that comes out.

 Most of the enema solution should come out.

 Call Your Child's Doctor If:

 - The enema did not make your child have a bowel movement.

 - The solution from the enema did not come out.

 - The child has pain that does not stop once the enema is done and after the bowel movement.